The Office of the Provost plays a primary role in capital planning for General Fund buildings on the Ann Arbor campus.

 • The need for new or expanded facilities aligns with the university’s academic and research mission and overall institutional priorities.

-Capital projects estimated at $5M or over are considered major projects for provost-reporting units and need to follow the instructions below to formally submit requests for the provost’s consideration and prioritization via the annual fall submission process.
-This updated format provides units with clearer guidance for describing a major capital project request; it enables units and the provost to better articulate our needs, vision, and mission alignment to university leadership; and it also simplifies the review and prioritization process by the provost’s capital project review committee.
+Capital projects estimated at $5M or over are considered major projects and need to follow the instructions below to formally submit requests for the provost’s consideration and prioritization via the annual fall submission process.
+This process enables units and the provost to better articulate and understand needs, vision, and mission alignment to university leadership; this is even more so important with Vision 2034 and Campus Plan 2050.

-• Instructions for Major Capital Project Requests New as of June 2023
+• Instructions for Major Capital Project Requests Updated May 2024

 Provost-reporting units should follow these instructions for submitting a major capital project request to the provost.
 These instructions replace the “Statement of Need” described in the Capital Project Guidelines.